LeetLLM

 1# Conceptual implementation of multi-user memory isolation 2from typing import Protocol 3 4class SearchStore(Protocol): 5 def search( 6 self, 7 query: str, 8 top_k: int, 9 filter: dict[str, object] | None = None, 10 ) -> list[dict[str, object]]: 11 ...
 12 13class UserScopedMemory: 14 """Memory system with per-user isolation and shared knowledge."""
 15 16 def __init__(self, user_id: str, shared_store: SearchStore, user_store: SearchStore): 17 self.user_id = user_id 18 self.shared = shared_store # Reviewed company knowledge and policies 19 self.personal = user_store # Tenant-scoped memory projections 20 21 def recall(self, query: str, top_k: int = 5) -> list[dict[str, object]]: 22 # These searches usually run in parallel in production.
 23 shared_memories = self.shared.search(query, top_k=top_k) 24 25 # Enforce strict filtering by user_id in the vector store 26 personal_memories = self.personal.search( 27 query, top_k=top_k, filter={"user_id": self.user_id} 28 ) 29 30 # Ranking chooses context candidates, not authorization.
 31 all_results = sorted( 32 personal_memories + shared_memories, 33 key=lambda x: x.get('score', 0.0), 34 reverse=True 35 ) 36 return all_results[:top_k]

 Production tip: Use a storage interface that applies tenant scope automatically and test denial across tenants.
-A caller remembering to add WHERE user_id = '123' is not a sufficient security boundary by itself.
+A caller remembering to add WHERE user_id = '123' isn't a sufficient security boundary by itself.
 Namespace, row-level security, index layout, and encryption choices depend on the backend and threat model.

 Memory lifecycle and untrusted recall

-Memory systems retain customer data beyond one request.
-Store only information needed for the declared purpose, attach source and expiry metadata, and propagate account deletion or correction to search projections, summaries, and caches.
+Memory systems retain user and project data beyond one request.
+Store only information needed for the declared purpose, attach source and expiry metadata, and propagate deletion or correction to search projections, summaries, and caches.
 Access logs should show which scoped records were retrieved without duplicating sensitive content into unrestricted telemetry.

 The gate below filters by tenant, expiry, and an intentionally simple injection indicator before forming a prompt context.
 A real system should combine deterministic controls with content classification, source access checks, and audit evidence.